High / Medium-Throughput Topoisomerase Assay

 The assay is particularly useful for screening of compounds and may also be used for determination of IC50 values.
-In the examples given below, the determination of IC50values for the inhibition of supercoiling by gyrase and relaxation by topo IV and human topo I and II by the plate- and gel-based assays are compared.
+In the examples given below, the determination of IC50values for the inhibition of supercoiling by E. coli DNA gyrase and relaxation by E. coli DNA topo IV and Human topo I and II by the plate- and gel-based assays are compared.
 Similar inhibition profiles and IC50 values were obtained in both assays.